 - Be as concrete as possible.
 Use simple drawings to describe things such as the body and injuries.

 - Inform your child.
-Let her know that anger and sadness are typical, and that if she avoids feelings she may feel worse later on.
+Let them know that anger and sadness are typical, and that if they avoid feelings they may feel worse later on.

 - Prepare your child for anticipated changes in routines or household functions.
-Talk about what the changes will mean for her.
+Talk about what the changes will mean for them.

 - Reassure your child.
-Help her understand it is okay, and normal, to have trouble with school, peers, and family during this time.
+Help them understand it is okay, and normal, to have trouble with school, peers, and family during this time.

 - Encourage meaningful memorializing.
 Pray together as a family and take your child with you to church to light a candle.
 Your child might also want to write a letter to the deceased person or draw a picture you can hang up.

 - Be patient.
 Kids up to age 11 may think death is reversible, and can have trouble accepting the fact that the person may not return.
 You might need to say repeatedly, “He died and is not coming back, and I am sad.”

 Adolescence is already a challenging time for young people, who have so many changes happening in their bodies.
 They struggle with wanting more independence from parents, and have a tendency to feel nothing can harm them.
 Traumatic events can make them feel out of control, even if they act as if they are strong.
 They will also feel bad for people affected by the disaster, and have a strong desire to know why the event occurred.

 Typical reactions of children ages 12 to 18:

 - Anger or resentment